Breeder Associations to UPOV: Cross-Sector Survey Confirms Low Efficacy of EDV Provision

 The modification of one or more characteristics in an initial variety, e.g. by means of the latest breeding methods, does not automatically lead to a new variety falling out of the scope of EDV;

-It does not matter, whether the characteristic(s) in which an EDV differs from the protected initial variety is (are) of economic, agronomic, or societal value, however essential or trivial.
-The EDV principles should remain the same and the predominant derivation from an initial variety is a key requirement for a variety to be considered an EDV.
+It does not matter, whether the characteristic(s) in which an EDV differs from the protected initial variety is (are) of economic, agronomic, or societal value, essential or trivial.
+The predominant derivation from an initial variety is a key requirement for a variety to be considered an EDV.

-These and other survey results confirm the request of the breeder associations to open the UPOV Explanatory Notes on EDV (UPOV ExN) to provide a sufficiently broad interpretation of the EDV concept.
+These and other survey results confirm the request of the breeder associations to open the UPOV Explanatory Notes on EDV to provide a sufficiently broad interpretation of the EDV concept.

 Find the full letter, including the main findings of the survey, HERE.